CPHI Pharma Awards 2025 finalists announced

 Winners of this year’s awards will be revealed during the opening of CPHI Frankfurt 2025.

-The finalist shortlist for the CPHI Pharma Awards 2025 has recognised outstanding achievements across pharmaceutical innovation, manufacturing, sustainability, leadership and women in pharma.
+The shortlist of finalists for the CPHI Pharma Awards 2025 has been unveiled, with recognition for outstanding achievements across pharmaceutical innovation, manufacturing, sustainability, leadership and women in pharma.

-Innovators from a range of key areas, including synthetic biology and AI-powered formulation, circular packaging, and leadership in rare diseases are highlighted.
+Innovators from a range of key areas, including synthetic biology and AI-powered formulation, circular packaging and leadership in rare diseases, are highlighted among the nominees.

+“We’re looking forward to celebrating these achievements and announcing the winners on the opening day of CPHI Frankfurt.”

-View further details about each finalist here.
-Winners for each category will be announced on 28 October during the opening of CPHI Frankfurt 2025.
+Further details about each finalist are available here and winners for each category will be announced on 28 October at CPHI Frankfurt 2025.

 Sustainability